Gunpowder artillery in the Middle Ages: Use in the Islamic world

 The Arabs acquired knowledge of gunpowder between 1240 and 1280, by which time there were written Arabic recipes for gunpowder, instructions for the purification of saltpeter, and descriptions of gunpowder incendiaries.

-Ahmad Y. al-Hassan claims that the Battle of Ain Jalut in 1260 saw the Mamluks use against the Mongols in "the first cannon in history" gunpowder formulae which were almost identical with the ideal composition for explosive gunpowder, which he claims were not known in China or Europe until much later.
+Ahmad Y. al-Hassan claims that in the Battle of Ain Jalut in 1260 against the Mongols, the Mamluks used "the first cannon in history" gunpowder formulae which were almost identical with the ideal composition for explosive gunpowder, which he claims were not known in China or Europe until much later.
 However, Iqtidar Alam Khan states that it was invading Mongols who introduced gunpowder to the Islamic world and cites Mamluk antagonism towards early riflemen in their infantry as an example of how gunpowder weapons were not always met with open acceptance in the Middle East.

 Al-Hassan interprets Ibn Khaldun as reporting the use of cannon as siege machines by the Marinid sultan Abu Yaqub Yusuf at the siege of Sijilmasa in 1274.
 Super-sized bombards were used by the troops of Mehmed II to capture Constantinople, in 1453.
 Urban, a Hungarian cannon engineer, is credited with the introduction of this cannon from Central Europe to the Ottoman realm.
-It could fire heavy stone balls a mile, and the sound of their blast could reportedly be heard from a distance of 10 mi.
+It could fire heavy stone balls a mile, and the sound of its blast could reportedly be heard from a distance of 10 mi.
 A piece of slightly later date (see pic) was cast in bronze and made in two parts: the chase and the breech, which, together, weighed 18.4 tonnes.
 The two parts were screwed together using levers to facilitate the work.

 Africa

 In Africa, the Adal Empire and the Abyssinian Empire both deployed cannons during the Adal-Abyssinian War.
-Imported from Arabia, and the wider Islamic world, the Adalites led by Ahmed ibn Ibrahim al-Ghazi were the first African power to introduce cannon warfare to the African continent.
-Later on as the Portuguese Empire entered the war it would supply and train the Abyssinians with cannons, while the Ottoman Empire sent soldiers and cannons to back Adal.
-The conflict proved, through their use on both sides, the value of firearms such as the matchlock musket, cannons, and the arquebus over traditional weapons.
+The Adalites, led by Ahmed ibn Ibrahim al-Ghazi, were the first African power to introduce cannon imported from Arabia and the wider Islamic world.
+Later on, the Portuguese Empire entered the war, and provided the Abyssinians with cannons, while the Ottoman Empire sent soldiers and cannons to back Adal.
+The conflict proved, through their use on both sides, the advantage of firearms such as the matchlock musket, cannons, and the arquebus over traditional weapons.